Scripting

 JSON format.

-This can be evaluated by scripts to customize functionality.
+This output can be evaluated by scripts to customize functionality.

 Windows: To view FreeFileSync's standard output, the pipe (